 It’s happened to all of us: A small budget miscalculation or oversight that resulted in an unexpected shortage of funds.

-That’s why having Overdraft Protection is smart.
-It covers transactions that exceed the balance in your checking account, giving you peace of mind and eliminating the inconvenience and potential embarrassment of a rejected check, check card or ATM transaction.
+That’s why having Overdraft Protection is convenient.
+It covers transactions that exceed the balance in your checking account, giving you peace of mind and eliminating the inconvenience of a rejected check, debit card or ATM transaction.

-With Overdraft Protection, you can link up to three eligible accounts1 to your checking account.
-Then, if you overdraw your checking account, funds from the linked accounts will be transferred automatically to cover your negative checking balance.
+With Overdraft Protection, you can link up to three eligible accounts to your checking account.1 Then, if you overdraw your checking account, funds from the linked accounts will be transferred automatically to cover your negative checking balance.

 Eligible U.S. Bank accounts include: